We specialize in longevity!

-With more than 275 puppies born from Treasure's line (including her 3 daughters), we are fortunate to have had amazing health and longevity success from all of her litters!
+With more than 300 puppies born from Treasure's line, including her 3 daughters and 2 granddaughters, we are fortunate to have had amazing health and longevity success from all of our litters!

 Now that Treasure is happily enjoying retirement, three of her daughters and two of her granddaughters are carrying on Treasure's famous health and companionship legacy;

 DAUGHTERS: Treasure's Jubilee, Treasure's Emmy, and Treasure's Gabby

 See their pictures under the tab Sires and Dams.